Naman222100/NamanBookStore/NamanBookStore/Readme.txt

 ﻿11/6/2023

 2:04
-I created a readme file.
+I created a project using visual studio 2019 named NamanBookStore and created a readme file.
+After created a the project I ran it and it didn't work after that i commented oyt line number 7 under launchSetting.json file and then I Welcome page appeared.

 2:09
 I made some changes in the startup.cs file